ASUS ROG Flow Z13 (2025) GZ302 Laptop Review

 Workstation

-Though primarily designed for gaming, the ASUS ROG Flow Z13 is an outstanding device for use as a workstation, as it has ample processing power to handle highly demanding workloads.
+Though primarily designed for gaming, the ASUS ROG Flow Z13 is a good workstation device, as it has ample processing power to handle demanding workloads.
 You can get up to 128GB of RAM, which should be sufficient for even the most intensive tasks, and the SSD is user-replaceable, allowing you to easily increase storage space.
 The display is suitable for color-critical work, such as photo and video editing, as it provides full coverage of the DCI-P3 color space.
 Thermal throttling is minimal, and the device doesn't get overly hot or loud under load.

 Pros